waterrings

 pressure: The force per unit area applied to a surface or cross section.
 The hydraulic pressure that drives water to the well bore.

 pressure drop: The loss of pressure, caused by the resistance to flow, measured between one location and another.
+Also, the difference between one potentiometric surface to another at lower pressure.

-pressure gradient: Generally considered to be the variable hydraulic pressure gradient because the hydrostatic pressure gradient for water is fixed at 0.433 (psi per foot of height) times the specific gravity of the water of interest.
+pressure gradient: (1) Generally considered to be the variable hydraulic pressure gradient because the hydrostatic pressure gradient for water is fixed at 0.433 (psi per foot of height) times the specific gravity of the water of interest.
 The gradient is a measure of the rate of change in the difference in water pressure from one location, level, or depth to another.
 In producing aquifers, the rate of change is directly related to the hydraulic pressure required to drive water toward and into the well bore.
 This pressure is directly related to the drawdown and the resulting hydrostatic head for the water level in the well bore under producing conditions.
-In producing water from the aquifers, the gradient is influenced by both the hydrostatic head within the water-well casing and the formation pressure and the absolute permeability of the producing part of the aquifer.
+In producing water from the aquifers, the gradient is influenced by both the hydrostatic head within the water-well casing and the formation pressure and the absolute permeability to water in the producing part of the aquifer.
 Without sufficient formation pressure and/or sufficient resulting gradient, neither resistance to flow nor back pressure will be overcome and water in an aquifer will not flow, but simply will remain as water in place.
 See in place, pumping process, and withdrawal process.

 pressure tank: Usually a water storage tank equipped with an air bladder maintained under pressure that regulates the water pressure in the house.
 When the pressure at the tank decreases to a predetermined minimum pressure, the well pump is turned on.
 When the pressure in the tank reaches a maximum predetermined level, the pump is turned off.